AUProbGeo/segymat/docs/source/format.rst

 -------------------

-A SEG-Y file consists of a 3600 byte header; a number of extended textual headers; a number trace headers+data.
+A SEG-Y file consists of a 3600 byte header; a number of extended textual headers; a number of trace headers+data.

--  A 3200 byte Textual File Header, ASCII or EBCDIC formated.
+-  A 3200 byte Textual File Header, ASCII or EBCDIC formatted.

 -  A 400 byte Binary File Header